Marker Logo

 Erected 1990 by Pennsylvania Historical & Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: African AmericansArts, Letters, Music.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.

 Location.
 39° 58.818′ N, 75° 11.327′ W. Marker is in Philadelphia, Pennsylvania, in Philadelphia County.
-It is in West Philadelphia.
-Marker is on N. 33rd Street.
+It is in Brewerytown.
+It is on North 33rd Street (U.S. 13) south of West Oxford Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 1511 N 33rd Street, Philadelphia PA 19121, United States of America.
 Touch for directions.

 Paid Advertisement